Foreigners can get Swiss citizenship after 12 years of living in Switzerland, or less in certain situations, or opt for Swiss permanent residency.

 You have to apply for citizenship at three levels: Confederation, canton and commune.
 After submitting your application, the authorities will invite you to an interview where the details of the procedure will be outlined.
 The requirements at federal level are the same for everyone: you need to be culturally and socially integrated into Swiss society and familiar with Swiss customs and traditions, comply with Swiss law and not be a threat to Swiss security.
 The FOM makes its decision based on reports from your canton and commune.

-If the FOM approves your application, you’ll be granted a federal naturalisation permit.
-This alone does not entitle you to Swiss citizenship; Swiss citizenship is only acquired by applicants who also satisfy the naturalisation requirements for the canton and commune where you live.
+If the FOM approves your application, you’ll be granted a federal naturalization permit.
+This alone does not entitle you to Swiss citizenship; Swiss citizenship is only acquired by applicants who also satisfy the naturalization requirements for the canton and commune where you live.

 The duration of the process and the administration fees also vary, with prices between cantons ranging anywhere from CHF 1,000–5,000.
 Additional costs may also be incurred to obtain criminal record certificates, debut registry certificates, etc. The whole process can take up to three years and during this time moving to another commune can greatly complicate your application and is not typically allowed.